Mart-01-oss/rt-astcenc-glsl/README.md

 2. ~Change to subgroup primitives instead of coding our own segmented reductions~
 3. Try 2-partition (using a 128kb LUT uniform ssbo)
 4. Try dual-plane (alpha-encoding channel)
-5. Try a greedy Ep selection algorithm
+5. ~Try a greedy Ep selection algorithm~ - not needed
 6. ~Add parallelized astc format packing~

 More sophisticated tricks to increase color diversity (2-p) or fidelity (dual-plane) may not work as well due to heavier quantization needed.
 I'll need to prototype these in torch first to see if they even increase visual fidelity.
 Should not heavily regress performance however.